Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Example: Parallel Dipoles

 \section{Example: Parallel Dipoles}

 To demonstrate the most salient features of the proposed optimization, four thin parallel dipoles made of a perfect electric conductor are used, see Fig.~\ref{pic:Parallel4Dipole}.
 The length of each strip is equal to $L=0.916\,c_0/\left(2f_0\right)$, where $f_0 = 750\,$MHz.
-Spacing between dipoles is equal to $L/4$.
+Spacing between dipoles is equal to $L/4$ and is purposely chosen to highlight problems with an envelope correlation coefficient between considered antenna clusters.
 All ports are connected to the $50\,\Omega$ transmission line, and no additional components are used for matching.
 Figure~\ref{pic:Parallel4Dipole} also shows how antenna elements are grouped into two clusters.
-The in-house method of moments solver~\cite{web:AToM2021} is employed for the system analysis.
+The in-house method of moments solver~\cite{web:AToM} is employed for the system analysis.

 The optimization problem reads

 where $\alpha_{11},\beta_{12}$, and $\gamma_{12}$ are swept.
 In practical scenarios, a given ratio~$\PradRatio$ between $\PradSelf{1}$ and $\PradSelf{2}$ is typically of interest.
 Utilizing the dependence~\eqref{eq:PowerCoefSummation} and defining a power ratio $\PradRatio$ as